-Early Head Start Home-Based Option (EHS) provides individualized services to pregnant women, infants, and toddlers to promote the school readiness of young children from low-income families.
+Early Head Start Home-Based Option (EHS) provides individualized services to pregnant women, infants, and toddlers to promote the school readiness of young children from families with low incomes.
 The model is administered by the Office of Head Start in the U.S. Department of Health and Human Services' Administration for Children and Families.
-EHS promotes the school readiness of low-income children from birth to 3 years old by enhancing their cognitive, social, and emotional development.
+EHS promotes the school readiness of children from birth to 3 years old by enhancing their cognitive, social, and emotional development.